sandeepforgit/JavaScript-Mini-Projects/Background color change/readme.md

-# Random-Back-Ground-Color changer by using Javascript
+# Random-BackGround-Color changer by using Javascript

 ## Live Web-site Link